 - No expensive interruptions since the cleaning takes place during production.

 For large plants capacities, whenever required by local conditions, Desmet Ballestra has also studied and implemented co-generation systems based on the use of gas turbines to produce electric power, and on the use of relevant hot exhaust gases in the spray-drying tower to substantially increase the overall plant efficiency.

 SABIZ process control

-The SABIZ plant is operated by a Computer Control System “CCS” specifically designed for reliable and performing operations with an easy to use and friendly operator interface.
+The SABIZ plant is monitored by a Computer Control System (CCS) specifically designed for reliable and performing operations with an easy to use and friendly operator interface.

-The computer control system ensures a trouble free plant operation with the automatic control of all the critical process parameters.
+The computer control system ensures a trouble-free plant operation with the automatic control of all the critical process parameters.
 It also guarantees a high dosing accuracy and therefore the accuracy and consistency of the product formulations.
-Moreover, the computer control system reduces to a minimum labour requirements for plant operation.
+Moreover, the computer control system minimizes the labour requirements for plant operation.

-Up to 100 different preset formulations can be stored in the computer memory and the system automatically adjusts all process parameters and dosing devices to achieve the final formulation selected by the operator.
+Many different pre-set formulations can be stored in the computer memory and the system automatically adjusts all process parameters and dosing devices to achieve the final formulation selected by the operator.